Privacy and Security Policies

 NOT been rejected by our human lesbian screeners

-logged in first, as member profiles aren't available to anyone not logged in
+signed in first, as member profiles aren't available to anyone not signed up and signed in

 We will also never sell or share your information with any other company or website.